 What else are we doing to protect ancient woods and trees?

 We’re working on cases of woods and trees under threat every day.
 In 2018 we dealt with more than 280 cases of development threatening ancient woodland.
 Our responses ranged from just one letter outlining our position, to our HS2 campaign, which included an 18 page consultation response alongside 30,000 objections from our brilliant supporters.

 In England, we’re fighting to make sure delivery of infrastructure projects considered ‘wholly exceptional’ is sensitive and sustainable.
 And in Scotland, Wales and Northern Ireland, we continue to battle for planning policy improvements.
-Add your voice to the call for better protection.

 Your support remains crucial to the future of our ancient woods and ancient and veteran trees.
 Thank you.